 CLASSES AND WORKSHOPS: The McGraw welcomes people of all ages and abilities and offers classes from a great faculty of experienced instructors, as well as nationally renowned guest teachers.
 Classes and workshops are available throughout the year and include wheel-throwing, hand-building, sculpting, mold-making, slipcasting, glazing, and alternate firing in our three purpose-built classrooms and outside raku area.
 Our list of offerings is always growing and can be found here.

 OPEN STUDIO: Anyone who is taking a class can access our space and facilities during Open Studio time.
 This is an opportunity to practice what you have learned at your own pace and develop your own artistic style.
 Other clay art practitioners can purchase Open Studio passes that allow them to access the great facilities at the McGraw as well.
-To purchase Open Studio passes, browse the Open Studio schedule, and find more information, click here.
+All Open Studio Sessions must be booked in advance so that we can manage the number of people in the studio (our capacity is 8).
+If you are already taking a class or have an Open Studio pass, click here to make your booking.To purchase Open Studio passes, browse the Open Studio schedule, and find more information, click here.

 GREAT FACILITIES: Our pottery studio features ten wheels, a large clay extruder, a slab roller, a large array of tools and plenty of space for handbuilding.
 Our sculpture studio is equipped with a rotating model platform, plenty of sculpture stands, specialist tools and a large collection of reference casts and books.
 Our glaze room includes a spray booth and a large selection of glazes for both dipping and brushing, while our kiln room houses a sizable front-loading electric kiln that can fire large pieces and along with our other top-loading kilns ensures the speedy firing of work once it had dried.
 Outside the building, a dedicated area allows us to stage alternative firings such as raku.